taw00/howto/howto-deploy-ghost-on-fedora.md

 You did all this work!
 You gotta back everything up now. :)

 Log in as your normal working user.
 Not root.
 Not ghost.
-And... let's tarball the lot of it.
+Create a back script and copy to a safe place...

+Edit `vim backup-ghost.sh` add this and save it...

 ```
+#!/usr/bin/bash

+# This script will
+# - shut down the ghost and nginx systemd services
+# - create an RPM manifest for reference
+# - back up ghost and the configurations for nginx, ssmtp, letsencrypt/certbot
+#   (this does not back up your OS configuration)
+# - restarts the ghost and nginx systemd services

+echo """"
 # Shut down ghost and nginx
-sudo systemctl stop ghost
+sudo systemctl stop ghost.service
-sudo systemctl stop nginx
+sudo systemctl stop nginx.service

 # Back everything up
 DATE_YMD=$(date +%Y%m%d)